What is geodiversity?

 This often causes damage to or loss of these geological features.

-The protection and conservation of geodiversity is a priority for the NSW Office of Environment and Heritage (OEH) with the majority of the State's significant and iconic geological features protected in parks and reserves.
+The protection and conservation of geodiversity is a priority for the NSW Department of Planning, Industry and Environment with the majority of the State's significant and iconic geological features protected in parks and reserves.

-Office of Environment and Heritage is committed to working with government departments, landholders, other organisations and the community to conserve and protect geodiversity.
+The Department of Planning, Industry and Environment is committed to working with government departments, landholders, other organisations and the community to conserve and protect geodiversity.

 Karst and caves